kaliypsocraft/something-awesome/SAP_REPORT.md

     │   └── Ghidra
     └── C programming language
 ```
+#### Disassemblers
+Once getting a grip of the basics of gdb and BinaryNinja, much of the obstacles involved staying mentally switched on with the flow of the programs.
+#### Debuggers
+Learning how to use `gdb` was a fundamental skill to obtain.

 #### Assembly Language
 Reverse engineering required similar foundational skills as binary exploitation, with an added emphasis on using disassemblers and debuggers.
 Since I had limited experience with assembly language and machine code, learning to interpret disassembly output required understanding each instruction's purpose, as well as recognizing common patterns such as loops, conditional branches, and function calls.
-#### Debuggers

 #### C Programming Language
 Getting a deeper grasp of the `C` language was a necessary skill to build.

-#### Disassemblers
-Once getting a grip of the basics of gdb and BinaryNinja, much of the obstacles involved staying mentally switched on with the flow of the programs.

 I spent considerable time experimenting with different debugging techniques, using breakpoints and stepping through code to monitor how variables and memory addresses changed.
 ### Reverse Engineering Fixes :wrench: